 - The hotel points you’d earn are generally more valuable than those of the online travel agencies

 - If you have a co-branded hotel credit card, you’ll earn even more points.
-For example, you’d earn 12 bonus Hilton points per $1 with the American Express Hilton HHonors Surpass at Hilton hotels
+For example, you’d earn 12 bonus Hilton points per $1 with the Hilton Honors Surpass Card from American Express at Hilton hotels

 - The hotel chains also provided “Best Rate Guarantees,” though I’ve always found those difficult to collect.

 - You may eventually earn elite status if you stay at the same chain frequently